pearu/pearu.github.io/using_omniscidb_conda.md

 $ bash Miniconda3-latest-Linux-x86_64.sh
 ```

-and follow the given instructions (if you have not done this before, accepting
+and follow the installation instructions (if you have not done this
-all defaults is fine).
+before, accepting all defaults is fine).

 Run